Cyclone: Mesocyclone

 A mesocyclone is a vortex of air, 2.0 km to 10 km in diameter (the mesoscale of meteorology), within a convective storm.
 Air rises and rotates around a vertical axis, usually in the same direction as low-pressure systems in both northern and southern hemisphere.
 They are most often cyclonic, that is, associated with a localized low-pressure region within a supercell.
 Such storms can feature strong surface winds and severe hail.
 Mesocyclones often occur together with updrafts in supercells, where tornadoes may form.
 About 1,700 mesocyclones form annually across the United States, but only half produce tornadoes.

-Tornado

-A tornado is a violently rotating column of air that is in contact with both the surface of the earth and a cumulonimbus cloud or, in rare cases, the base of a cumulus cloud.
-Also referred to as twisters, a colloquial term in America, or cyclones, although the word cyclone is used in meteorology, in a wider sense, to name any closed low-pressure circulation.

 Dust devil

-A dust devil is a strong, well-formed, and relatively long-lived whirlwind, ranging from small (half a metre wide and a few metres tall) to large (more than 10 metres wide and more than 1000 metres tall).
-The primary vertical motion is upward.
-Dust devils are usually harmless, but can on rare occasions grow large enough to pose a threat to both people and property.
+A dust devil is a type of vortex that involves debris such as dust being lifted upward into the air.
+Most dust devils are between 10 ft and 300 ft wide, and between 500 ft and 1000 ft tall, although the strongest can be several thousand feet tall.
+Wind speed varies depending on the size of the dust devil; larger ones have winds of at least 60 mph, reaching up to 75 mph.
+Dust devils form from a warm surface during sunny days, often in an area where surface types change, and require the surrounding air to be unstable, dissipating when conditions become more stable; they therefore often from in deserts.
+They usually dissipate after only a few minutes, but stronger dust devils can last over an hour.
+Dust devils are smaller than tornadoes and are usually harmless, though stronger ones can destroy small structures.
+Dust devils have been found on Mars as well as on Earth.